pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 * Retrieving Ops Manager, PAS, Healthwatch, and Platform Automation from Pivnet and storing in an s3 blobstore
-* How to setup a sample github repo with a recommended file structure
+* How to setup a sample github repo
+* Setup recommended file structure
+* Create required files for Upgrade
 * Retrieve the existing config from PAS, Ops Manager, and Healthwatch using `docker run`
 * Persisting the configuration external configuration in github
 * Separating foundation-specific and secret credentials from the existing foundation, and